Logeshwaran2002/Designing-an-Automatic-Contactless-Door-with-Temperature-Detection-and-Sanitation-System-for-Covid19/README.md

-# Designing an Automatic Contactless Door with Temperature Detection and Sanitation System for Covid-19
+# Designing an Automatic Contactless Door with Temperature Detection for Covid-19